csams/parsr/README.md

 ### Many
 Match zero or more occurences of an expression.
 Matching is greedy.

+Since `Many` can match zero occurences, it always succeeds.
+Keep this in mind when using it in a list of alternatives or with `FollowedBy` or `NotFollowedBy`.
 ```python
 x = Char("x")
 xs = Many(x)      # parses many (or no) x's in a row